How to Start an Instagram Blog from Scratch: An 8-Step Guide

 • What is something you’re keen on taking forward as a career?

-These questions will help you narrow down a couple of things to choose from and take forward as your niche.
+These questions will help you narrow down a few options to choose from and move forward with as your niche.
 It can be as broad as ‘fitness’ or as narrow as ‘fitness for moms.’
 The more specific you are, the greater you will establish your authority and convert your audience.

-While it’s important to consider your audience, take into account your interests and the earning potential of that niche as well.
+While it’s essential to consider your audience, also take into account your interests and the earning potential of that niche.

 Source

-You can always start with a broad niche and then, moving forward, transition into a narrower one.
+You can always start with a broad niche and then transition into a narrower one as you move forward.

-When a user clicks on the ‘follow’ button, they’re investing their time and attention in anticipation that they get quality content from you.
-But before they can get to the content, your profile’s overall look and feel should interest them.
+When a user clicks on the ‘follow’ button, they’re investing their time and attention in anticipation of getting quality content from you.
+However, before they can access the content, your profile’s overall look and feel should capture their interest.

 Username